 First impressions are important, which is why abstract writing is a key skill.
 A well-written abstract, in which you briefly and clearly communicate your purpose, approach and conclusions, will increase your chances of being published.
 It will also enable your readers to identify what the paper is about, judge how relevant it is to their interests and decide whether to read it.
 The main difficulty lies in providing the main story and a few essential details with only very few words.

 In this webinar, we will look at how to clearly and concisely summarize the major points of your research whilst maintaining continuity.

-Feedback is one of the best learning experiences: Participants of Module 2 will be given individual feedback on their texts in order to strengthen their future proposals.
+Feedback is one of the best learning experiences: Participants of Module 2 will be given individual feedback on their texts in order to strengthen their future abstracts.

 Module 1a: Abstract Writing (1 hour)

 Module 1b: Language and style: Writing clearly and concisely (1 hour)